Further Results on a Function Relevant for Conformal Blocks: Introduction

-In \cite{Fortin:2016lmf}, it was shown how to employ the OPE in the embedding space formalism to compute the scalar conformal block.
-In \cite{Fortin:2016dlj}, the results of \cite{Fortin:2016lmf} were used to find a very general function, the $H$-function, that appears in general conformal blocks containing fields in more complicated representations.
-Using a Rodrigues equation for the $H$-function, it was shown that it satisfies a recurrence relation and a specific symmetry property leading to invariance under the dihedral group of order $12$.
+The computation of conformal blocks in spacetime dimensions larger than two is not straightforward.
+Several approaches to this challenging problem have been developed, for example shadow formalism \cite{Ferrara:1972uq,Ferrara:1972xe,SimmonsDuffin:2012uy}, recurrence relations \cite{Penedones:2015aga, Zamolodchikov:1985ie,Zamolodchikov:1987}, harmonic analysis \cite{Dobrev:1977qv}, weight shifting \cite{Karateev:2017jgd}, and integrable systems \cite{Isachenkov:2017qgn, Schomerus:2017eny,Schomerus:2016epl}.
+Although the conformal blocks are technically determined by conformal symmetry, they are better understood from the embedding space where the conformal generators act linearly \cite{Dirac:1936fq,Mack:1969rr,Weinberg:2010fx,Weinberg:2012mz}.
+For example, the OPE has been studied utilizing the embedding space formalism in \cite{Ferrara:1971zy,Ferrara:1973eg,Ferrara:1971vh,Ferrara:1972cq,Fortin:2016lmf,Fortin:2016dlj}.
+In~\cite{Fortin:2016lmf}, it was shown how to employ the OPE in the embedding space formalism to compute the scalar conformal block.
+In~\cite{Fortin:2016dlj}, the results of \cite{Fortin:2016lmf} were used to find a very general function, the $H$-function, that appears in general conformal blocks containing fields in more complicated representations.
+Using a Rodrigues equation for the $H$-function, it was shown that it satisfies a recurrence relation and a~specific symmetry property leading to invariance under the dihedral group of order~$12$.

 In this paper, an explicit expression for the $H$-function is used to show directly that the recurrence relation and the symmetry property are indeed satisfied.
-After briefly reviewing the definition of the $H$-function in Section \ref{SecF}, several new expressions for this function are obtained in Section \ref{SecExp}.
-These results use the properties of Pochhammer symbols listed in Appendix \ref{SecPS} as well as properties of hypergeometric-like polynomials listed in Appendix \ref{SecFSym}.
-Section \ref{SecRec} gives a proof of the recurrence relation and the symmetry property using various expressions explored in the previous section.
-Finally, in Section \ref{SecDiff} the action of the differential operator is found and it is shown how to use it to compute the $H$-function constructively.
+After briefly reviewing the definition of the $H$-function and analyzing its convergence in Section~\ref{SecF}, several new expressions for this function are obtained in Section~\ref{SecExp}.
+Section~\ref{SecRec} gives a proof of the recurrence relation and the symmetry property using various expressions explored in the previous section.
+Finally, in Section~\ref{SecDiff} the action of the differential operator is found and it is shown how to use it to compute the $H$-function constructively.